psycedelicAI/high-security-facility-concept/README.md

 ## Key Architectural Themes

-Several architectural themes run throughout the repository:
+Several architectural themes run throughout the repository.

 ### Contextual Trust
 Trust is not treated as binary or permanent.